 Because Chlorine is an expanded octet in the Lewis dot structure of ClF3.
 And fluorine will not take more than 8 electrons as it is already fully stable leaving chlorine with 4 extra electrons.

 Hence these extra 4 electrons act as lone pair electrons on Chlorine central atom.

 Why molecule geometry of ClF3 is T-shaped?

-Since two lone pairs which are current on the Chlorine in the ClF3 framework gain the equatorial place as they demand also even more area than bond pairs.
+Because two lone pairs which are present on the Chlorine in the ClF3 structure acquire the equatorial position as they demand more space than bond pairs.